 Do you do BPO's yourself?

-Yes, I sure do!
-I used to do them full time and even had a solid team set up to help me maximize and grow my business.
-In the last year, I decided that I wanted to go another route and branch off by focusing on teaching other people about the business as well as reach more people through live teaching and coaching as a certified real estate instructor.
-After obtaining my certification from the state of Washington to be an approved Real Estate Instructor in March 2009, I have been putting together a course on BPO's (it will be the first one of it's kind, that is accredited and one that you can use towards continued education clock hours.)
-I will first offer this accredited class on BPO's for real estate professionals in the state of Washington and then hope to go national.
+Yes, I sure did!
+I used to do them full-time and even had a solid team set up to help me maximize and grow my business.
+In the last few years, I decided that I wanted to go another route and branch off by focusing on working the business full-time for BPO Automation as well as teaching other people about the business as well as reach more people through live teaching and coaching as a certified real estate instructor.
+After obtaining my certification from the state of Washington to be an approved Real Estate Instructor in March 2009, I put together a course on BPO's that's called "Broker Price Opinion Basics 101."
+It was the first one of it's kind, that was accredited and one that you can use towards your required continued education clock hours.
+I used to offer this accredited class on BPO's for real estate professionals in the state of Washington state.
+We still have a non-accredited version available that is similar and based on the approved accredited version.

 Do you do REO's yourself too?

 Yes, sir or yes ma'am!
-Believe it or not, but I have turned down a handful of REO listings in the past 3 years because of not wanting to get into this side of the business.
-I recently decided to take on my first REO listing so that I can gain more experience and be able to teach other's more effectively.
-I know that this may seem strange to you, but I am an exception to the rule!
+Believe it or not, but I turned down a handful of REO listings in the past because of not wanting to get into this side of the business.
+When I did decide to take on my first REO listing, (so that I can gain more experience and be able to teach other's more effectively.)
+I didn't like it and found that there was too much risk involved.
+I know that this may seem strange to you, but I am an exception to the rule and like guarantees!

 Why did you not want to do REO's in the past?